kaz-utashiro/greple/README.md

         X  9 Crossed out
         E    Erase Line

         ;    No effect
-        X  No effect
+        /    Toggle foreground/background
+        ^    Reset to foreground

     If the spec includes `/`, left side is considered as foreground color and right side as background.
 If multiple colors are given in same